memfault/interrupt/_drafts/diving-into-jtag-part5.md

 >scan cell duplicates this signal, as seen in the video with LEDs.
 Still, if the output works only for receiving,
 >the signal is present only on one cell, as seen in the video with the button.

-## Revers Enginnering
+## Reverse Engineering

 One of the exciting things is that the `SAMPLE` instruction does not affect the firmware in any way, which means that you can use it for a logic analyzer built into the controller.
 Where can it be useful?
 For example, when you don't have an oscilloscope or analyzer.
-And, as it seems to me, this function can be useful when Revers Engineering a board, especially microchips with BGA-type packages or multilayer boards when it is difficult to determine with a simple multimeter which pin of the chip is responsible for what and then using the `SAMPLE` command can help.
+And, as it seems to me, this function can be useful when reverse engineering a board, especially microchips with BGA-type packages or multilayer boards when it is difficult to determine with a simple multimeter which pin of the chip is responsible for what and then using the `SAMPLE` command can help.

-However, this is **** a very simple logic analyzer.
+However, this is a very simple logic analyzer.
 While seeing some very simple and low-speed signals (such as controlling LEDs, pressing a button, or controlling some load) with this analyzer, it is quite easy and simple as shown in the chapter above, when dealing with higher-speed protocols, the signal that is drawn on the Waveform is very distorted.
 Here is an example of how the transmission of the symbol "**U**" (which has a code equal to `0x55`)